While you may have maintained a traditional chlorine pool before, you must handle salt water pools slightly differently.

 Calcium build-up and erosion can be severe problems for salt water pools.
 The former usually occurs around the pool due to the splashing of saline pool water, which can cause the soft stones and limestone to erode gradually due to all the salt.

-One way to prevent this is washing the pool’s surrounding area with a garden hose to eliminate any excess salt concentration.
-And if you notice white flakes in the pool water, these could be from calcium carbonate.
-This reaction occurs when the pH level is high, and there is salt scale formation.
+One way to prevent this is to wash the pool’s surrounding area with a garden hose to eliminate excess salt concentration.
+If you notice white flakes in the pool water, these could be calcium carbonate.
+This reaction occurs when the pH level is high, and salt scale formation occurs.

 5. Check The Salt Cell

-The salt cell is responsible for converting chlorine into salt but can become clogged and stop working properly over time.
-In such cases, you will need to clean it by hand or with the help of a hose.
+The salt cell converts chlorine into salt but can become clogged and stop working correctly.
+In such cases, it must be cleaned by hand or with a hose.

-Turn off the salt water generator and unscrew the cell, then look for flakey spots and remove them.
-The larger deposits may need to be removed by hand or use a muriatic acid solution to clean the cell thoroughly.
+Turn off the salt water generator and unscrew the cell.
+Then, look for flakey spots and remove them.
+The larger deposits may need to be removed by hand, or a muriatic acid solution may be used to clean the cell thoroughly.

 6. Keep The pH Level Balanced